 Let me show you my visualized image of an complex system as per the image below:

-So upon using this Structural patterns, you can change the structure of system to some thing like shown below:
+So upon using this Structural pattern, you can change the structure of the system to something like shown below:

 As said earlier, I have picked the following patterns among a lot more: